TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 == Multimodal Knowledge Distillation <multimodal_knowledge_distillation>
 === Transformer SHRe <transformer_shre>
-Before we develop an end-to-end self-supervised approach to multimodal knowledge distillation, we first follow the approach of SHRe @shre and develop a multimodal knowledge distillation with a probability distribution over the classes as the prediction target.
+Before we develop an end-to-end self-supervised approach to multimodal knowledge distillation, we first follow the approach of SHRe @shre and train a multimodal model with a probability distribution over the classes as the prediction target.
 This allows us to closely observe the impact of switching from a supervised to a self-supervised teacher model on the student model's performance.
 Moreover, it allows us to gradually increase the complexity of our approach and build on our previous advancements.